 Early morning, evening and weekend sessions £45 per hour

-Under 21's can benefit from my young persons rate, see below
+Under 21's can benefit from my young persons rate, see above.

 Sometimes one party in a couple can be reluctant to try counselling, as they fear it will be an opportunity for their partner to haul them across the coals for past misdeeds in front of a witness.
 This is simply not the case.